She Got Paid $35 — How Much Is the Nike Logo Worth Today?

 McDonald’s Golden Arches

 The golden arches rival the Swoosh in global recognition.
-McDonald's brand value stands at approximately £45 billion in 2025, with its logo representing a substantial portion of this worth.
+McDonald’s brand value is approximately £45 billion in 2025, with its logo accounting for a substantial portion of that value.

 Like the Swoosh, the golden arches function effectively without accompanying text and evoke immediate emotional and sensory associations, though very different from Nike’s athletic associations.